Yashaswini278/Yashaswini278.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey!
-I'm Yashaswini, a final year student pursuing Integrated Masters (BTech.
-Electrical Engineering and MTech.
-Machine Learning and Signal Processing) at IIT Kharagpur.
+Hi, I'm Yashaswini, a final-year student at the Indian Institute of Technology Kharagpur, where I’m pursuing an Integrated Masters in Electrical Engineering (BTech) and Machine Learning and Signal Processing (MTech).

-My research interests include Deep Learning, Computational Neuroscience and Signal Processing.
-I am particularly interested to pursue research at the intersection of neuroscience and deep learning.
+My research focuses on the intersection of Deep Learning, Computational Neuroscience, and Signal Processing.
+I am particularly passionate about exploring how neuroscience principles can inspire advancements in deep learning.

-Currently, I am exploring the use of deep learning on audio data.
+Currently, I'm interning at TU Eindhoven in the NeurAI lab, where I’m developing neuroscience-inspired models for continual learning.
+As part of my Masters thesis, I’m also investigating Functional Connectome-based Brain Fingerprinting under the guidance of Dr. Sanjay Ghosh at IIT Kharagpur.
+My Bachelors thesis, titled "Emergence of Auditory Receptive Fields based on Surprise at Multiple Timescales," was completed under the mentorship of Dr. Sharba Bandyopadhyay.